kat1805/Ranking-Model-using-Machine-Learning-Algorithms-/README.md

 ### How to run the project
 To run the pipeline, visit `../notebook/final_summary.ipynb` and run the cells in order.

-### File directory
-The followings shows "file name: location of the directory"

-- Jupyter Notebooks: `../notebooks`
-- `.py` scripts: `../scripts`
-- Raw data: `../data`
-- Curated / transformed data: `../data/curated` (these are regenerated after running a code)
-- Plots: `../plots`

 ### Authors

-MAST30034 Group 10:
-Aishwarya Hirve, Aoi Fujii, Arshnoor Kaur, Hannah Chin, Kasturi Deshpande
+Kasturi Deshpande, Aishwarya Hirve, Aoi Fujii, Arshnoor Kaur, Hannah Chin